-In many states, you have to submit a floor plan to the city to get a restaurant permit for the construction of a new restaurant.
-That means before demolition, electrical work, plumbing, and installation of kitchen appliances, you need to have an approved restaurant floor plan.
+In many states, you will be required to submit a floor plan to the city to get a restaurant permit for the construction of a new restaurant.
+That means before demolition, electrical work, plumbing, and installation of kitchen appliances, you'll need to have an approved restaurant floor plan.

-Some restaurateurs may want to use restaurant floor planning software such as SmartDraw, ConceptDraw, or CadPro to create a floor plan themselves.
-Others prefer to work with an interior design studio, leaving the complicated processes to professionals who know how to maximize space.
-When it comes to restaurant floor plans, one size does not fit all.
+You may want to use restaurant floor planning software such as SmartDraw, ConceptDraw, or CadPro to create a customized floor plan yourself.
+Or you might opt to work with an interior design studio, leaving the process to professionals who know how to maximize space and create an appealing interior concept.

-Either way, before you start the process, you need to know the basics of a restaurant floor plan, and have an idea of which elements you want your restaurant concept to focus on.
-We’ll walk you through them.
+Before you start dreaming up your restaurant’s layout, you need to know the basics elements of a restaurant floor plan.
+You should also have an idea of which areas you want to invest the most in.
+Let's walk you through them.

 The Elements of a Restaurant Floor Plan